TomTom launches free maps and traffic SDK for mobile developers

 The timing of this announcement is notable, coming just a few months after Google announced major changes to the Google Maps API, including consolidating its APIs into just three core products, restructuring its pricing into a single pay-as-you-go plan, and requiring a credit card and billing account for all API access.
 The changes, which went into effect in June, raised some ire in the developer community, where many argued they would end up paying much more.

-TomTom is one of the internet’s major mapping platforms alongside the likes of Google Maps and Here Technologies — indeed, just last month Here also launched a new freemium plan for developers.
+TomTom is one of the internet’s major mapping platforms, alongside the likes of Google Maps and Here Technologies — indeed, just last month Here also launched a new freemium plan for developers.
 While TomTom hasn’t commented on the motives behind this launch, it’s pretty clear that both TomTom and Here are trying to capitalize on outrage in the developer realm.

-TomTom’s free plan does have notable limitations in terms of functionality — developers won’t be able to access turn-by-turn navigation, for example — but the free tier will tempt more developers to give TomTom a go, at which point it will be easier to convert them into paying customers.
+While TomTom’s free plan does have notable limitations in terms of functionality — developers won’t be able to access turn-by-turn navigation, for example — the free tier will tempt more developers to give the offering a go, at which point it will be easier to convert them into paying customers.

 Some use cases will be served pretty well without developers having to worry about adding additional features.
 Apps that offer store locator maps or travel information that requires real-time traffic data will be able to tap into TomTom’s platform without paying a penny.